glouppe/info8010-deep-learning/lecture4.md

 ---

-# Fully convolutional networks
+# FCNs for segmentation

 .grid[
 .kol-3-4[

-The simplest design of a fully convolutional network (FCN) for semantic segmentation consists in:
+The simplest design of a fully convolutional network for semantic segmentation consists in:
 - using a (pre-trained) convolutional network for downsampling and extracting image features;
-- transforming the number of channels into the number of categories through a $1 \times 1$ convolution layer;
+- replacing the dense layers with a  $1 \times 1$ convolution layer to  transform the number of channels into the number of categories;
 - upsampling the feature map to the size of the input image by using one (or several) transposed convolution layer(s).
 ]
 .kol-1-4[.center.width-90[![](figures/lec4/fcn.svg)]]
 ]

+---

+class: middle

+Contrary to fully connected networks, the dimensions of the output of an FCN is not fixed.
+It directly depends on the dimensions of the input, which can be images of abitrary sizes.

 ---